Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Heat

 - Caldwell-Pope's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- The Heat concede 109.8 points per contest, second-ranked in the league.
+- Conceding 109.8 points per contest, the Heat are the second-ranked team in the league on defense.

-- The Heat are the sixth-ranked squad in the NBA, allowing 41.9 rebounds per contest.
+- Giving up 41.9 rebounds per game, the Heat are the sixth-ranked team in the league.

-- Looking at assists, the Heat are 14th in the NBA, giving up 25.6 per game.
+- Conceding 25.6 assists per contest, the Heat are the 14th-ranked squad in the league.

-- Looking at 3-pointers, the Heat are 28th in the NBA, conceding 13.1 makes per game.
+- In terms of 3-pointers, the Heat have given up 13.1 makes per contest, 28th in the league.

 Kentavious Caldwell-Pope vs. the Heat